linebender/parley/parley_dev/assets/text_samples/README.md

 # Sample Text Attribution

-All samples are licensed under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/4.0/) as copied to ./LICENSE.

 The sample text amendments, source, and title are as follows:

 | Sample            | Title                        | Amendments    | Source                                                                                                                                                               |